Building’s Final Check: Meeting Safety Standards

 1. Preparation

 Prior to the final building inspection, thorough preparation is necessary to ensure a smooth and efficient process.
 This involves gathering all relevant documentation, including architectural plans, permits, and certificates.
-The construction site should also be clean and accessible, allowing inspectors to assess the building’s various components without obstructions.
+The construction site should also be clean and accessible, allowing inspectors to assess the building’s various without obstructions.
 Adequate lighting is vital, as it enables inspectors to examine every detail carefully.

 2. Structural Integrity